Oh. My. Gosh!

 Option #2 ~ The Partial Lengthwise Fold

 With this option, you get a twofer: a double layer and a single layer.
-This does help to reduce fabric waste.
+This can help reduce fabric waste.

 One selvage is folded towards the center of the fabric.
 How much?!
 Well, it depends on the width of the bottom edge of the widest pattern piece that will be placed on it.